dulhara19/ML-project07-LSTM-stock_price_prediction/README.md

 Actual vs Predicted Plot: The actual vs. predicted stock prices are plotted for model evaluation.
 Future Predictions: The predicted stock prices for the next 30 days are plotted for forecasting.

+### Model Evaluation

+`The performance of the LSTM model was evaluated using various metrics:`

+Mean Absolute Error (MAE): Measures the average magnitude of errors in the predictions.
+Root Mean Squared Error (RMSE): Measures the square root of the average squared differences between predicted and actual values.
+R² Score: Represents how well the model explains the variance in the data.
+A value close to 1 indicates a good fit.

 # Collaboration